mcode/rems-smart-on-fhir/README.md

 # Getting Started with REMS SMART on FHIR

 To get started, first clone the repository using a method that is most convenient for you.
-If using git, run the following command:
+If using HTTPS, run the following command:

 `git clone https://github.com/mcode/rems-smart-on-fhir.git`